 Wait until the installation work ends, you can enjoy a wonderful macOS Monterey then.

-macOS Ventura beta undoubtedly welcomes lots of new improvements and features.
-However, as a beta version, it inevitably has some unknown bugs and tiny errors.
+macOS Ventura undoubtedly welcomes lots of new improvements and features.
+As the first edition, however, it inevitably has some unknown bugs and tiny errors.

-If you find the beta version unsatisfactory, take it easy.
-This article explains three professional approaches to returning to macOS Monterey.
-You can try one approach to reinstall macOS on your device without effort.
+If you find the first version unsatisfactory, take it easy.
+This article explains 3 professional approaches to returning to macOS Monterey.
+You can try one to reinstall macOS Monterey on your device without effort.

 FAQ about downgrading macOS Ventura to macOS Monterey